PujaKamble/Drowsiness_Detection/README.md

 # Drowsiness Detection on Yolov5 using Jetson Nano 2gb Developer Kit

-### Drowsiness detection system which will detect whether a person is feeling sleepy or not based on his/her behaviour of yawning while driving a vehicle.
+### Drowsiness detection system which will detect whether a person is feeling sleepy or not based on his/her behaviour of yawning while driving a vehicle

 ## Aim
 To create a Drowsiness detection system which will detect whether a person is feeling sleepy